 By now, you’ve probably heard plenty of evidence of mobile search’s ever-growing popularity.
 Here’s a bit more: In the fourth quarter of 2014, mobile search accounted for 43% of Google’s organic search traffic, concluding a steady rise throughout the year.
 (RKG Digital via Marketing Charts)

 Google’s well-aware of this.
 So starting today, April 21, Google will consider whether a website is mobile-friendly when returning search results.
 Those that are mobile-friendly will benefit; those that are not will suffer.
 We’ve kept you up to date on this change over the last several weeks.
 (And we’re hosting a new webinar on the subject on May 1.)
 But now, as other SEOs like Conrad Saam and Bruce Clay point out, there’s another change accompanying this mobile algorithm update.
 And it involves breadcrumbs.

 Breadcrumb Navigation to Appear in Search Results

 Google has now changed its mobile search results to display the page’s breadcrumb navigation instead of the URL.
-Well-organized sites will appear perfectly while disorganized sites may have a jumbled mess displayed under their page title in search engine results, whereas disorganized sites might show a confusing clutter.
+Well-structured websites will display neatly under their page title in search engine results, whereas disorganized sites might show a confusing clutter.

 “Being able to stand out in a user-friendly fashion on search results pages is of utmost importance, especially on the smaller screen real estate of mobile devices,” says Conrad Saam of Mockingbird Marketing.